Derppening/RTLib/README.md

 # RTLib
 You will love it :)

+# Prerequisites
+You will be needing the following to compile

+1. arm-none-eabi-gcc toolchain (Or your preferred compiler, in that case provide your own toolchain file)
+2. CMake
+3. Make
+4. GNU awk

 # Usage

 1. Add the library files to your project by adding it as a submodule to your project: